Extension theorems for reductive group schemes

-\proof The functor $\scrL$ is faithful, cf. Lemma 2.5.1.
-Thus to prove the Theorem it suffices to show that $\scrL$ is surjective on objects and that $\scrL$ is fully faithful.
-To check this, as $\text{Adj-perf}_Y$ and $\text{Lie-perf}_Y$ are groupoids on sets and as $\scrL$ is faithful, we can assume that $Y=\Spec(A)$ is affine.
-Thus to end the proof of the Theorem it suffices to prove the following two things:
+{\bf 3.5.
+Proof of the Theorem 1.2.} The functor $\scrL_Y$ is faithful, cf. Lemma 2.5.1.
+Thus to prove Theorem 1.2 it suffices to show that $\scrL_Y$ is surjective on objects and that $\scrL_Y$ is fully faithful.
+To check this, as $\text{Adj-perf}_Y$ and $\text{Lie-perf}_Y$ are groupoids on sets and as $\scrL_Y$ is faithful, we can assume that $Y=\Spec A$ is affine.
+Thus to end the proof it suffices to check the following three properties: